 Compared to a large incision or open surgery, shoulder arthroscopy carries other advantages, such as less pain, fewer complications, no hospital stay, and faster recovery.
 The team at Summit Orthopedic Specialists will be able to recommend exercises that will help you increase muscle strength and physical fitness without risking injury to your shoulder.

-When you are a patient of Summit Orthopedic Specialists, you will have access to some of the region’s most skilled orthopedic surgeons and other specialists.
+When you are a patient of Summit Orthopedic Specialists, you will have access to some of the most skilled orthopedic surgeons Sacramento has to offer.
 Schedule your shoulder Arthroscopy consultation so that we can work together towards getting you back to living your adventures.

 6620 Coyle Avenue, Suite 303, Carmichael, CA 95608